Futureproof: Roadside Cleanup Crews

 Implications

-To save money spent on decommissioning thousands of mine-resistant armored vehicles produced for the conflicts in Iraq and Afghanistan, the defense department provided police forces with the option of picking up MRAPS at bargain basement prices.
+To save money spent on decommissioning thousands of mine-resistant armored personnel carriers (MRAPs) produced for the conflicts in Iraq and Afghanistan, the Department of Defense provided police forces with the option of acquiring MRAPs at bargain basement prices.
 This, and other up-armoring efforts, led to a distinct militarization effect for many police forces across America.
-In a quest for efficiency, cost savings, and force protection, long gone are the days of the cop on the beat who was well-known by neighborhood citizens.
-What will the long-term effects of depersonalizing and militarising America’s policing forces be?
+In a quest for efficiency, cost savings, and force protection, the days of the cop on the beat who was well-known by neighborhood citizens are long gone.
+What will be the long-term effects of depersonalizing and militarizing America’s policing forces?

-Climate change will continue to accelerate without drastic action, making important outdoor tasks impossible without expensive environmental mitigation suits.
+Climate change will continue to accelerate without drastic action, rendering important outdoor tasks impossible without the use of expensive environmental mitigation suits.
 What will the additional human and economic cost of heating and cooling clothing be, and how will this impact workers' quality of life?
-Will this just become an additional cause of climate change?
+Will this become a further contributor to climate change?

 If we reduce or eliminate environmental protections, what will the consequences be for clean land, air, and water?
 How might we reinforce an era of personal and corporate environmental responsibility and accountability?
 Rather than stifling businesses, what new businesses and clean industries could be created to reverse global warming?